-Description The subject property comprises a first floor flat within a four storey traditional tenement block.
-Accommodation First Floor: Halll, Kitchen, Living Room, 3 Bedrooms and Bathroom Gross internal floor area (m2) 114 or thereby Neighbourhood and location The subjects are located directly to the south west of Edinburgh city centre.
-Surrounding properties are broadly similar in terms of age, style and type.
-Local facilities and amenities can be found within fairly easy reach.
-Age circa 1900 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are a mix of solid stone and rendered masonry construction.
+Description The property comprises a first floor flat located within a four storey traditional tenement block.
+Accommodation First Floor: Entrance Hallway, Living Room, Kitchen, Bedroom and Shower Room Gross internal floor area (m2) 39 or thereby Neighbourhood and location The property is situated within an established residential and commercial area lying to the south west of Edinburgh city centre where surrounding properties vary in terms of age, style and type.
+All local facilities and amenities can be found nearby.
+Age circa 1890 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of rendered masonry and brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.